Can Dogs Eat Ginger?

 The natural sweetness of Ginger makes it an excellent low-calorie sweetener alternative to sugar or other sweeteners, which can cause digestive issues when given in high doses.

 Can dogs eat Ginger?
-Yes, because It’s also beneficial as they act as antioxidants that help battle free radicals that may cause certain chronic diseases such as cancer or Alzheimer’s.
+Yes, because It’s also beneficial as it acts as antioxidants that help battle free radicals that may cause certain chronic diseases such as cancer or Alzheimer’s.

 What Are the Risks of Feeding Ginger to Dogs?